Semantic Data Representation for Explainable Windows Malware Detection Models: Case Study

+Concept learning \cite{DL-Learner} applies ideas from Inductive Logic Programming (ILP) in the area of Description Logics (DL).
 Given an ontology $\mathcal{O}$, the task of concept learning \citep{lehmann2010concept} (also concept separability \citep{funk2019separability}) is to generate a complex concept description $C$ that characterizes the input sample $E = E^+ \cup E^-$ consisting of example instances $E^+$ and example non-instances $E^-$ of the target concept $C$ -- or, more formally -- such that $\mathcal{O} \models C(e)$ for all $e \in E^+$ and $\mathcal{O} \not\models C(e)$ for all $e \in E^-$.
 However, depending on the particular input sample~$E$, such a concept description may not exist or it may be too difficult to construct it, therefore practical concept-learning systems typically construct some approximation of $C$.

 Generally, concept-learning algorithms search through the space of all possible concept descriptions, using (i) a \textit{refinement operator} \citep{lehmann2010learning}, which, given some input concept, returns a set of refined concepts to be searched next, and (ii) some \emph{heuristics} to control how the search space is traversed.
 Also, most typically the search starts from the $\top$ concept (the most general concept), and a downward refinement operator is used which always refines a given concept into a set of more specific concepts.
 Hence, the search space is organized into a tree.